stackhpc/stackhpc-kayobe-config/doc/source/operations/octavia.rst

       It of course goes without saying that the network configured for ``octavia_net_interface`` should also exist in ``networks.yml``.

-By default Octavia will deploy an Amphorae (a single Amphora VM) per load balancing service, this should be changed to make them highly available and have two Amphora VM per service.
+By default Octavia will deploy an Amphora (a single Ubuntu VM running HAProxy) per load balancing service.
+This should be changed to make them highly available and have two Amphora VM per service.
 Done by setting ``octavia_loadbalancer_topology: "ACTIVE_STANDBY"`` in ``${KAYOBE_CONFIG_PATH}/kolla/globals.yml``, this will ensure that if the master Amphora VM were to go down, the other would be able to